PylonGG/nuxt.js.blog/README.md

     <h1 style="margin-top:4px;">Pylon Blog</h1>
 </div>

 > This is the official repository for the [Pylon blog](https://blog.pylon.gg).
-This project is built with Nuxt.js, Nuxt.js Content, Moment.js, SASS, Prettier, and ESLint.
+This project is built with Nuxt.js, Nuxt.js Content, Markdown, SASS, Prettier, and ESLint.
 >
 > Feedback, enhancements, and post suggestions are all welcome 😄, please see our contribution guide for information on how to add to this project!